Bodhinaut/python_crash_course/README.md

 * asks user for name, what moutain they would like to climb, stores in a dictionary dynamically using while loop, once the user has not more info to enter it prints out the dictionary for the user

+### pract8_functions
+using functions, keyword arguments, positional arguments, setting up a function with a default parameter

 ---
 ### try_it_yourself_ch7.py